Lucas Watermills Archaeological Sites: The Woronora Mill

 The site is on the Woronora River in a steep valley of rocky, open woodland.
-It can be accessed on food via a fire trail upstream at the Pass of Sabugal.
+It can be accessed on foot via a fire trail upstream at the Pass of Sabugal.
 A large Water Board supply pipe from Woronora Dam runs above the site on the southern bank of the river.
 The river is navigable for small boats to approximately 60m west of the site.
 The visible remains suggest that the mill was located on a relatively level shelf of bedrock on the north eastern bank of the river.

 There are 3 types of visible features: